Alumni Association Travel Grants

 Santander is part-funding internships which are offered by UK-registered organisations with 250 employees or less and which have an annual turnover of fifty million pounds or less.
 Organisations can include companies, sole traders and partnerships.
 These scholarships are pre-allocated to particular internships as indicated on the internship description on CareerConnect.
-Santander SME funded internships are only open to students in their final year of study (undergraduates and postgraduates).
+Santander SME funded internships are open to students in all years of study.

 The Turing Scheme is the UK government's funding programme for outgoing global study or work abroad activities.
 The University is pleased to have secured Turing Scheme funding towards living costs for specific student opportunities in the 2021/22 academic year, spanning a range of departments, with enhanced funding available for students from disadvantaged backgrounds.

 The Turing Scheme supports student mobility across the world, and promotes global activities in order for students to gain experience of other cultures and develop their skills.